Guides

 - Buy the camera - Get the bundle with the solar panel.
 You need it for a year-long deployment.

-- Insert the SIM and microSD card — Twist the rear panel counterclockwise to access the slots.
+- Insert the microSD card - Twist the rear panel counterclockwise to access the slot.
 Use a 128GB card minimum.

 - Mount it on the perimeter fence with a clear sightline - Face it toward the full footprint.
 Fence-mounting works great and keeps setup simple.